• Skip to primary navigation

 Manual Stick Edger

 This simple tool is a workout, but effective.
 Similar to a shovel, a manual edger has a long handle with an end blade, like a spade, that is usually a half-moon rounded shape.
-Most manual edgers have a serrated or smooth wheel at the end that you roll along to cut the edging path.
+Most manual edgers have a serrated or smooth wheel at the end that you roll along to cut the edge path.
 These types of edgers work great along the driveway or walkways, but certainly works effectively around garden and landscaping beds as well.
 These tools are inexpensive and just take sweat equity to achieve clean edging.

 Motorized Handheld Edger

 With a similar design to a weed-whacker or trimmer, these motorized edgers take the work out of cutting the perimeter edges.
 They have a guide attachment for the blade, but do require the operator to hold the unit steady and direct the cutting blade.
-With some practice, these are a favored edging tool that’s much smaller to use and store than the walk behind counterpart.
+With some practice, these are a favored edge trimming tool that’s much smaller to use and store than the walk behind counterpart.

 Walk Behind Edger